ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

 ## Prerequisites

 1. VPC environment created previously and ready to deploy the applications.
 2. Each VSI can be accessed from the public internet using an SSH public key.
-(Note that public access to each VSI has been done as a temporary measure to install the software.)
+Note that public access to each VSI has been done as a temporary measure to install the software.
 3. Please refer to the WordPress minimum [requirements](https://wordpress.org/about/requirements/) documentation.
-4. Access to the Secure Shell (SSH) Command. ([SSH (Secure Shell)](https://www.ssh.com/ssh/)).
+4. Access to the [Secure Shell (SSH)](https://www.ssh.com/ssh/) Command.
 5. Basic understanding of installation of packages on Linux and SQL database commands.

-## Activities executed to setup the Applicaton layer on the VPC environment
+## Activities executed to setup the Application layer on the VPC environment

 1. Install and test MySQL on `MySQL1` and `MySQL2`.
 2. Install and test PHP and Nginx on `AppServ1` and `AppServ2`.